|

 Peer-review services:

-1999- Ad-hoc reviewer for the following journals:
+1999 - Ad-hoc reviewer for the following journals:

 Neuroscience, J. Neuroscience, J. Neurophysiology, Brain

-Research, Experimental Brain Research, Pain, J. Pain,
+Research, Experimental Brain Research, Pain, J. Pain, European

-Gastroenterology, Neuro-gastroenterology (since 2003), GUT
+J. Pain, Gastroenterology, Neuro-gastroenterology (since 2003),

-(since 2003).
+GUT (since 2003).

-Ad-hoc reviewer for the National Science Foundation
+Ad-hoc reviewer for the National Science Foundation (NSF), the

-(NSF), the Veterans Administration Health System (VAHS) and the
+Veterans Administration Health System (VAHS), the National

 Institutional: